christophercarney2/Spotify_Listening_History_Database/README.md

 Replace the values on the right side of the equals signs, using the value for **project_root_path** again for each of the subsequent paths.

 Add this file to .gitignore to keep sensitive information from being posted to github.

+### 7. Create logs directory
+Create an empty logs directory in your **project_root_path** to store logs.

 ## Running the Project
 This project is broken out into five separate scripts to be run individually by the user.
 This is because the Spotify Web API's rate limiting is opaque and inconsistent, making a manual restart of certain steps the most feasible solution.
+It also allows the user to ignore the final csv export step if they only plan to work with the data in PostgreSQL.

 Before running scripts, ensure that your PostgreSQL server is running.
 Then make sure the listening history files returned by Spotify are present at your **data_path** (see above config.ini section) and named endsong_#.json, where the # increments by one from 0 for each subsequent file.
 Spotify has changed the names of these files over the course of development, so this cannot reasonably be automated.